rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 Healthcare professionals on the other hand would use PulsePilot to view the information that a patient has logged, allowing them to better keep track of their patients outside of the hospital.

-> ❗This application is still in **beta** phase.
+> ❗ This application is still in **beta** phase.
 As such it is not complete and more features will be added in future versions.

 ###### [Back to table of contents](#table-of-contents)